Jeffrey Sonnenfeld: Yale Chief Executive Leadership Institute

 His scholarly research focus is in management and social responsibility, and he has published in journals such as Administrative Science Quarterly, Academy of Management Journal, The Academy of Management Review, Journal of Organizational Behavior, Social Forces, Human Relations, and Human Resource Management, as well as authored many books, including The Hero's Farewell: What Happens When CEOs Retire (Oxford University Press, 1988) and Firing Back: How Great Leaders Overcome Adversity (Harvard Business School Press, 2007) with Emory alumnus Andrew Ward.
 Sonnenfeld has served on the editorial boards of several journals, and his professional activities also include membership on various non-profit organization and public company boards.

-Sonnenfeld earned the 2018 Ellis Island award from the US Ellis Island Foundation.
+Sonnenfeld earned the 2018 Ellis Island Medal of Honor from the Ellis Island Honors Society.
 He was Harvard's first John Whitehead Faculty Fellow and won outstanding educator awards at Yale, Emory and the American Society for Training and Development.
 Additionally, he was the winner of ATT's "Hawthorn Award for Social Research in Industry" and Richard D. Irwin Award for Management Research.
 He was also awarded the Distinguished Eagle Scout Award by the Boy Scouts of America.
 Sonnenfeld was listed by Business Week as one of the "ten B-school professors who are influencing contemporary business thinking" and one of the "100 most influential players in corporate governance" by National Association of Corporate Director's Directorship.

 He is on the board of IEX, Lennar, Atlas Merchant Capital, the Ellis Island Honor Society, the National Council on Aging, and a representative of Governor Ned Lamont on the AdvanceCT Board of Directors.
 He is a member of the Ellis Island Foundation Trustees and is a board member for Advance Connecticut with the Connecticut Economic Resource Center.